-1. If a child is late (after registers close) for school on a number of occasions:
+1. If a child is late (after registers close) for school on a number of occasions;

-A letter will be sent home from school to parents to say their child's punctuality is causing some concern.
-An appointment with the Head will be offered to discuss ways that the school can offer support in finding a way improve this.
-Incentives to improve punctuality may also be offered to pupils e.g. improving their punctuality over 2 weeks to earn a school alarm clock.
+A letter will be sent home from school to parents/carers to say their child's punctuality is causing some concern.
+An appointment with the Headteacher will be offered to discuss ways that the school can offer support in finding a way improve this.
+Incentives to improve punctuality may also be offered to pupils.

-2. If lateness becomes persistent with no identifiable reason:
+2. If lateness becomes persistent with no identifiable reason;

-A letter will be sent home from school with a specific appointment given to meet with Head Teacher or deputy head for a 'planning meeting'.
+A letter will be sent home from school with a specific appointment given to meet with Headteacher for a 'planning meeting'.
 This will aim to address any issues which may be behind this pattern of poor punctuality.

-3. If the school continues to have concerns about a child's punctuality:
+3. If the school continues to have concerns about a child's punctuality;